refinedev/refine/documentation/blog/2024-12-17-typescript-omit.md

 hide_table_of_contents: false
 ---

+**This article was last updated on December 17, 2024, to add sections for Use Cases of TypeScript Omit and clean introduction**

 ## Introduction

+**TL;DR:**

+The `Omit<Type, Keys>` utility in TypeScript helps to construct a new type by omitting certain properties from the existing type.
+It is perfect for reducing redundant code when certain properties are not needed.

 In this article, we discuss object type transformations in TypeScript using `Omit<>`.
 This is the second part of the series titled [TypeScript Utility Type Series](https://refine.dev/blog/typescript-pick-utility-type/).